Women in the United States judiciary: History

 Mary Bartelme was appointed assistant judge in Cook County, Illinois in 1913, where she presided over court cases involving juveniles and was referred to at that time as, "America's only woman judge", by The New York Times.
 In 1914, Georgia Bullock was appointed the "woman judge" of Los Angeles, in charge of a court segregated by sex where "she would serve as a model of Victorian ideals of womanhood for female misdemeanants".

 Ratified in 1920, the Nineteenth Amendment granted women the right to vote.
 During this time, women began assuming judgeships, through both appointment and election.
 One such woman was Mary O'Toole, who became the first woman municipal judge of the United States, when she was appointed Judge of the Municipal Court of Washington, D.C. by President Harding in 1921.

 Barring women from practicing law was prohibited in the U.S. in 1971.
 In 1975, Julia Cooper Mack was appointed to the D.C.
 Court of Appeals, making her the first woman of color, and only the eighth woman total, to be appointed to a court of last resort.
 By 1993, 60 women had served on the highest court in forty states, the District, and the federal courts.
 As of 2001, women filled 26.3% of the judgeships on state courts of last resort, 19.2% of federal district court judgeships, 20.1% of federal appellate judgeships, and as of 2018, 33.3% of the U.S. Supreme Court.

 In 1981, Sandra Day O'Connor was the first woman appointed to the U.S. Supreme Court.
 She received unanimous Senate approval.
 Justice Sandra Day O'Connor, commenting on women pursuing careers, observed that "women professionals still have primary responsibility for the children and the housekeeping, spending roughly twice as much time on these cares as do their professional husbands."

 In 1992, the United States Court of Appeals for the Sixth Circuit convened the first federal all-female three-judge panel, composed of Sixth Circuit judges Alice M. Batchelder and Cornelia Groefsema Kennedy, alongside the Eastern District of Michigan's Anna Diggs Taylor, sitting by designation.
+On the global scale, Joan Donoghue is the first American female to serve as a Judge (2010) and President (2021) of the International Court of Justice.